 Supporting carers over 50 back into employment

 This significant step is one that many carers come to face.
-It can be a very daunting prospect as many people become de-skilled or lose their confidence following a period away from conventional work settings.
+It can be a very daunting prospect as many people become deskilled or lose their confidence following a period away from conventional work settings.

-By launching this programme, it is our intention to understand the most effective steps by which carers can be encouraged and supported on their journey into new working roles, at the same time boosting self-esteem, reducing social isolation and assisting integration into new and wider communities.
+The Working Potential programme allowed us to understand the most effective steps by which carers can be encouraged and supported on their journey into new working roles, at the same time boosting self-esteem, reducing social isolation and assisting integration into new and wider communities.

 Carers as co-researchers

 Making Space Wigan provides services at the heart of local communities in the comfort of people’s own homes, as well as offering a range of specialist care and support services.
-They deliver all their services with dignity, respect and compassion, focusing on outcomes that give the people they support the freedom to enjoy the best every day life possible.
+They deliver all their services with dignity, respect and compassion, focusing on outcomes that give the people they support the freedom to enjoy the best everyday life possible.

 Upturn is a non-profit social enterprise committed to helping individuals, public, private and third sector organisations and businesses unlock their full potential via sustainable solutions which contribute positive, long lasting impacts on the wider community.